 While some supplements will cost you a pretty penny, Golde products are affordable, and most importantly, effective.
-Golde is a Brooklyn-based wellness company that creates turmeric-based products that “look good, taste good, and help you feel like your best self,” according to its website.
+Brooklyn-based wellness company Golde sells turmeric-based products that “look good, taste good, and help you feel like your best self,” according to its website.

 Co-founder and CEO Trinity Mouzon Wofford told INSCAPE, “I got into turmeric specifically (our hero ingredient) through my mom, who was using it for its anti-inflammatory properties.
 I noticed a huge difference in my skin and my immune system when I started using it, and that’s where it all started!”